yasodhha/buildh3r-october-workshop/README.md

 # buildh3r-october-workshop

-This folder contains all the solutions to the workshops
+This folder contains all the solutions to the following workshops

+1. ALEO
+2. HEDERA
+3. METIS

 # Solutions